How to Make an Action Attractive: Robust Improvements

 There is a cutoff belief at which the DM is indifferent between actions.
 Let $\bar{\mu}_u$ be the belief at which the DM is indifferent between actions $a$ and $b$ with utility $u$ and $\hat{\mu}_u$ be the belief at which the DM is indifferent between $\hat{a}$ and $b$ with the same utility.
 To see this graphically, let

 be the expected payoff (in money) of action \(a\) as a function of the belief \(\mu \in \left[0,1\right]\).
 In turn, lines

 are the expected payoffs to actions \(\hat{a}\) and \(b\), respectively.
 In Figure \ref{fig1}, these are the blue (solid), red (dashed), and green (dotted) lines.
-The top panel of the figure shows the monetary payoffs, or the risk-neutral utility function, while the bottom panel depicts utilities with \(u\left(\cdot\right) = \sqrt{1+\cdot} - 3\).
+The top panel of the figure shows the monetary payoffs, or the risk-neutral utility function, while the bottom panel depicts utilities with \(u\left(x\right) = \sqrt{1+x} - 3\).
 Then, $\hat{a}$ being $b$-superior to $a$ is equivalent to $\bar{\mu}_u \leq \hat{\mu}_u$ for all concave $u$.

 Now we can think about $b$-superiority in the context of Theorem \ref{bigone}.
 It tells us that $\hat{a}$ must at least weakly dominate a mixture of $a$ and $b$.
 For now, just consider an $\hat{a}$ that is a mixture of $a$ and $b$.
 The corresponding line, $\ell_{\hat{a}}$, is a counterclockwise rotation of $\ell_a$.
-We know from the theorem that for any belief at which the DM preferred $a$ to $b$ ($\mu \leq \bar{\mu}_u$), she will prefer $\hat{a}$ to $b$ as well.
+We know from the theorem that for any belief at which the DM prefers $a$ to $b$ ($\mu \leq \bar{\mu}_u$), she prefers $\hat{a}$ to $b$ as well.
 In other words, if $a$ was better than $b$ at $\mu$, then mixing ``some'' $a$ with $b$ is better than $b$ at $\mu$ as well.
-Consequently, the set of beliefs at which $\hat{a}$ is preferred must be \emph{at least} as large as the set where $a$ was preferred.
+Consequently, the set of beliefs at which $\hat{a}$ is preferred must be \emph{at least} as large as the set where $a$ is preferred.
 Naturally, making $\hat{a}$ better than a mixture of $a$ and $b$ only strengthens its attractiveness versus \(b\).